Nour-alasali/DHSAIP/README.md

-# DHSAIP
-Digital Humanities and Social Analytics in Practice
+# Digital Humanities and Social Analytics in Practice Project Smell Stories

 Information on the content: